ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 If the test is set to anonymous (see above), 'Name', 'Login' and 'Matriculation Number' are not presented.

+The purpose of the presentation is giving accounts with 'Edit Settings' permission an overview of all test attempts and the related data.

 ### My Results

-At the subtabs 'Test Results' and 'Printable List of Answers' users are able to access their own data.
+At the subtabs 'Test Results' and 'Printable List of Answers' accounts are able to access their own data.
 Those data contains their 'Name' and 'Matriculation Number'.

 If the test is set to anonymous (see above), 'Name' and 'Matriculation Number' are not presented.